ogamel/adaptive_genome/research_notes.md

 These are then answered through (iii) clean well-documented code, with (iv) clear visuals for each point.

 ## Active tasks:
-- Make sure we can discard phase, ft_len, ft_start
-- Score correlations of adjacent (or dilated) nucleotides ...
-  - One of the main and dilation aggregators calculates std dev incorrectly

 ## Conclusions